skipconnect/CloudCoverNowcasting/DataFiles/README.md

 ## More specifically we have

 * 1) **2020.sh**
-	Which is a bash-scripts generated at https://www.icare.univ-lille.fr/asd-content/extract/subset/ordergeo, used to download geostationary data
+	Which is a bash-scripts generated at https://www.icare.univ-lille.fr/asd-content/extract/subset/ordergeo, used to download Cloud Mask (CMA)-images for 2020

 * 2) **GenerateDownloadScripts.ipynb**
 	Which is a a jupyter notebook used to take a bash-script as 2020.sh and convert it to a bash-script that calls the generate.py python script